Cacti/documentation/Settings-Mail-Reporting-DNS.md

 Cacti Reporting can generate very large Email attachments.
 Therefore the **Reporting Presets** allow you to control the traffic associated with reporting.
-From here, you can also set preset's for the image type and logging.
+From here, you can also set presets for the image type and logging.
 You can see the settings from the image below.

 ![Reporting Presets](images/settings-mrd-report-presets.png)